PixelPadThai/Clipable-Local/README.md

 <div align="center">

-**Built with ❤️ using React, Node.js, WebSocket, and beautiful animations**
+**Built with ❤️ https://lovable.dev/ React, Node.js, WebSocket, and beautiful animations**

 🌟 **Star this project if you find it useful!** 🌟